albertoZurini/Online-MNIST/README.md

 # How to install

 Install the conda environment.
-Note that the envyronment uses tensorflow-gpu, so if you want to install this environment you will have to install CUDA & CuDNN.
+If you have a compatible GPU, install the GPU environment else the CPU.
+If for any reasons the GPU env doesn't work, try installing CUDA and CUDnn, following the tutorial on https://www.tensorflow.org/install/.
+To check if the GPU is correctly being used, run 'nvidia-smi' on a terminal and check if Python is listed and all the RAM of the GPU is used.

+'conda env create -f webDL-CPU.yml'

-conda env create -f webDL.yml
+'conda env create -f webDL-GPU.yml'

-If you don't have a compatible GPU install the following packages via pip or similar:
+If you don't have Anaconda install the following packages via pip or similar:

 - Flask
 - flask_cors